vominhdatqn123/Appthuongmaidientu/README.md

-# Appthuongmaidientu
+# AndroidEatIt
-thương mại điện tử
+tested on API 26, nexus4